BillyCooke/tech221_microservice_architeccture_with_docker_and_k8/microservices_architecture.md

 ## How to run an image
-1. Use ```docker run -d -p 80:80 nginx``` to install nginx image -d is the dahsboard
+1. Use ```docker run -d -p 80:80 nginx``` to install nginx image
+* -d is the dahsboard
--p is the port
+* -p is the port
 2. Go to a browser and enter ```localhost``` to see the nginx page
+3. Commands that we can use on images
 * ```docker ps``` to show all the containers running
 * ```docker stop 'name or ID of the image'``` to stop the image
 * ```docker start 'name or ID of the image'``` to start the image